 Pre-owned sales, of course, is another piece of the puzzle.
 I don't know what CeX's turnover is, but their retail persona is that of a hormonal teenager.
 The in-store music alone cuts purchase intent off at the waist, and the cold sweats I get in anticipation of a visit makes paying PSN's absurd, inconceivable premiums seem a privilege.

-We're further spoiled in Dring's piece to the ineffable wisdom of Dominic Mulroy, responsible for another of our high street's veritable constellation of shining stars, HMV, "who joined the retailer," Dring writes, "after selling it his Gamerbase business... which remains one of HMV's most profitable businesses, something HMV's owner Hilco will no doubt be aware of."
-You'd be forgiven for thinking that constant liquidation, administration, and selling off controlling shares to a hopelessly irrelevant and stagnant retail giant signified a downturn, but apparently the UK high street video game market grew by 12 percent to £2.3 billion ($3.36 billion) in 2014—so what's the problem?
+We're further spoilt in Dring's piece to the ineffable wisdom of Dominic Mulroy, responsible for another of our high street's veritable constellation of shining stars, HMV, "who joined the retailer," Dring writes, "after selling it his Gamerbase business... which remains one of HMV's most profitable businesses, something HMV's owner Hilco will no doubt be aware of."
+You'd be forgiven for thinking that constant liquidation, administration and selling off controlling shares to a hopelessly irrelevant and stagnant retail giant signified a downturn, but apparently the UK high street video game market grew by 12% to £2.3 billion in 2014 – so what's the problem?

 If distributors and publishers could break down their old-boy networks, interface with and support these new game spaces, launch events and tournaments, then we'd be getting somewhere.